-- (a) The University recognises that benefits flow to the University from family friendly and flexible work arrangements, and that these arrangements should be made available to all employees, subject to the requirements of the work unit. - (b) The University may approve an arrangement whereby an employee might work flexible start and finish times and/or work more than the number of ordinary hours of work to accumulate flex-time hours which may then be taken as time off work at a later time mutually agreed between the employee and the supervisor.
-Accrued flex-time hours will be equal to the period of time actually worked and will not attract shift loading or overtime payments or other penalties. - (c) There will be no loss of flex-time hours accrued under an arrangement outlined in 23.2(b) above, without a reasonable opportunity for the employee to take the hours (recognising that during peak periods of work activity there may need to be a longer period available to take flex-time hours).
+- (a) The University recognises that benefits flow to the University from family friendly and flexible work arrangements, and that these arrangements should be made available to all employees, subject to the operational requirements of the work unit. - (b) An employee or group of employees may make a written request to introduce, or vary, flexible work arrangements, consistent with clause 46.0(c) of this Agreement.
+Such a request is subject to University approval and may only be refused on reasonable business grounds.
+Where a request is refused, upon request of the employee or group of employees, a written response will be provided. - (c) In relation to flex-time, the University may approve an arrangement whereby an employee might work flexible start and finish times and/or work more than the number of ordinary hours of work to accumulate flex-time hours which may then be taken as time off work at a later time mutually agreed between the employee and the supervisor.
+Accrued flex-time hours will be equal to the period of time actually worked and will not attract shift loading or overtime payments or other penalties. - (d) There will be no loss of flex-time hours accrued under an arrangement outlined in 23.2(c) above, without a reasonable opportunity for the employee to take the hours (recognising that during peak periods of work activity there may need to be a longer period available to take flex-time hours).